Trustworthy-AI-UU-NKI/DIMAF/src/interpretability/README.md

 - `visualize_shap.ipynb` – Notebook to visualize the normalized mean absolute SHAP values of the disentangled representations.
 Use this notebook after computing the SHAP values.

 ## Visualize WSI prototypes
-- `visualize_wsi_feats.ipynb` – Notebook for visualizing the features of one WSI: # TODO
+- `visualize_wsi_feats.ipynb` – Notebook for visualizing the features of one WSI:
     - Visualizing the mixture proportion distribution
-    - Visualizing the prototypes by using the closest patches # TODO
+    - Visualizing the prototypes by using the closest patches
 - `visualize_wsi_feats.py` – Code for visualizing the features of a group (train/test samples) of WSIs:
     - Visualizing the mixture proportion distribution (args.task == pt_assignment_{train OR test})
     - Visualizing the prototypes by using the closest patches (args.task == pt_vis_{train OR test})